jonnew/cyclops/MANUAL.md

 </table>

 1. Essential drive circuit consists of an [Opal-Kelly XEM6001 FPGA Dev board](http://www.opalkelly.com/products/xem6001/) tied to 4 commercially available [buck converters from Recon](http://www.recom-power.com/pdf/Lightline/RCD-24.pdf).
-2. Test signal: 500 Hz, 50% duty-cycle square wave resulting in 1A peak to peak through LED.
+2. Test signal: 500 Hz, fully off to on, 50% duty-cycle square wave resulting in 1A peak to peak through LED.
 3. Test signal: 1 kHz 500 mA offset, 100 mA peak-to-peak sine wave.
 4. Not measured on the bench top.
 Taken from manufacturer's specifications.
 5. Bandwidth threshold (e.g. -3 dB) was not specified.
 Applies to sine wave only.